jere-mie/arch-windows/README.md

 ## Clean Up/Deletion

 If you'd like to clean up/delete everything, simply run `docker compose down`.
+Note: the `data` folder won't be deleted even after you do this.
+If you'd like to delete it, you'll need to do so manually